| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 Pick a pill to focus on one protection.
 Tune the control loops first (in the Tuning tab, protections off), then adjust these after.

-When measured current exceeds the safe system limit for the debounce duration, the trip fires.
-Set Command Limit to the lowest safe maximum across the whole system — including alternator continuous rating, battery acceptance, mechanical belt drive capacity, fuse ratings, and wiring limits.
+When measured alternator current exceeds the safe limit for the debounce duration, the trip fires.
+Set Command Limit to the lowest safe maximum on the alternator side of the system — alternator continuous rating, mechanical belt drive capacity, fuse ratings, and wiring limits.
 Whichever is lowest.
+Battery acceptance is handled separately by the Group 4 Battery Charge Current Limit.
 The trip threshold is automatically 10 A above Command Limit.

 Predicts where battery voltage will be a fraction of a second from now: predicted = measured + Prediction Horizon × voltage rise rate.
 Engages when the prediction exceeds the active charge target by more than the Group 1 Trigger Margin. dvdt EMA TC sets how much the rise rate is smoothed before prediction — larger TC means smoother but laggier.
 Group 1 Enable turns the whole layer off.